Skip to content

 The covercase is similar to writing the assertions, but it checks that all the conditions happen through time or a low coverage is reported.
 In the COND1 case, the assertion does not check that sometimes reset is set, and others the value is bigger than 3.
 The assertion will succeed if reset is always set, but the covercase will fail because the "bigger than 3" case will not be tested.

 The cover allows to not be true a given cycle.
-To allow the same in a covercase, the designer can add coverase GRP, true.
+To allow the same in a covercase, the designer can add covercase GRP, true.
 This is a true always cover point for the indicated cover group.

 Reset, optional, and verification